alteroo/bobtemplates.alteroo/README.rst

     The package contains a `Generic Setup Profile <http://docs.plone.org/develop/addons/components/genericsetup.html>`_ that installs a browserlayer.
 For Plone 5 it also contains a uninstall-profile.

 Locales
-    The package registers a directory for locales.
+    The package registers a directory for locales, so you can do multi-lingual sites.

 Template-Overrides
     The package registers the folder ``browser/overrides`` as a directory where you can drop template-overrides using `z3c.jbot <https://pypi.python.org/pypi/z3c.jbot>`_.